comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 ## Understanding the Bottleneck
 In addition to the increased execution time of the aggragator-service we also allocated a thread pool of limited size for the report generation.
-As a result, the number of concurrent (or "parallel") calls to the report-service is limited (roughly) to the size of the thread pool.
+As a result, the number of concurrent (or "parallel") calls to the report-service is limited by the size of the thread pool.
 This way we can easily exploit the capacity for on-demand generated reports, forcing the system to fall back to the cached report.
-The relevant part of the reporting-services declaration looks as depicted in the following code snippet.
+The relevant part of the reporting-services internal declaration looks as depicted in the following code snippet.
 The primary method getReport() is annotated with @HystrixCommand and configured to use the cached report as fallbackMethod:

 ```